weirongsie/hulabear_downloader/README.md

 [data]
 page_splitter =

+[encode]
+file_name = big5 | utf8

 ```
-If your connection to hulabear is too slow, you can increase the `timeout` limit.
+- If your connection to hulabear is too slow, you can increase the `timeout` limit.
-If you want to know the range of a page within an article, you can change `page_splitter` to `--`
+- If you want to know the range of a page within an article, you can change `page_splitter` to `--`
+- The file name can be encoded to either big5 or utf-8.

 ## Features
 * Save each article as a single text file.